 IRRs or Internal Rates of Return

-As I previously wrote for the CFA institute in a piece called Tall Tales, the way firms report these returns are technically compliant and are often properly disclosed based on “sophisticated investor” accredited investor rules.
+As I previously wrote for the CFA Institute in a piece called Tall Tales, the way firms report these returns are technically compliant and are often properly disclosed based on “sophisticated investor” accredited investor rules.

-So, how can they be fake?
+How could they be called fake?

 Investment disclosures commonly state that past performance does not guarantee or indicate future returns, but this is exactly what IRRs can do.